The Dream Of North Korea Is Alive In West Africa

-ABUJA, Nigeria — Of all the memorabilia he's collected during his nine trips to the People’s Democratic Republic of North Korea, Alhassan Muhammad treasures one most: The 54-year-old Nigerian lecturer keeps his “Friends of North Korea” medal lovingly stowed in a bedside cupboard.
+ABUJA, Nigeria — Of all the memorabilia he's collected during his nine trips to the Democratic People's Republic of Korea, Alhassan Muhammad treasures one most: The 54-year-old Nigerian lecturer keeps his “Friends of North Korea” medal lovingly stowed in a bedside cupboard.

 A chatty professor of environmental sciences at the University of Abuja, Muhammad is one of just four Africans to have been given the award, and he flashes a wide smile as he recalls picking up the medal five years ago.
 “I go there twice each year, and I always make sure one visit is on September 9 because that’s their independence day celebration.”